gdslang/gdsl-toolkit/README.md

 # Prerequisites

 * Linux.
 Only Ubuntu-like systems are tested right now.
+* A recent version of GCC that supports the C11 standard (`-std=c11`).
+The oldest I tried was 4.7.3.
 * [GDSL](http://code.google.com/p/gdsl-toolkit/).
 Clone the repository, read the installation instructions for prerequisites (Standard ML, libelf, and whatever else it says), then follow this process to install: